 National Footprint and Biocapacity Accounts

 The central data set that calculates the Footprint and biocapacity of the world and more than 200 nations from 1961 to the present (generally with a three-year lag due to data availability).
 The ongoing development, maintenance and upgrades of the National Footprint and Biocapacity Accounts are coordinated by Global Footprint Network and its 80 plus partners.
 Explore the most recent data on the Ecological Footprint Explorer open data platform (data.footprintnetwork.org).

 Natural capital can be defined as all of the raw materials and natural cycles on Earth.
 Footprint analysis considers one key component, life supporting natural capital, or ecological capital for short.
 This capital is defined as the stock of living ecological assets that yield goods and services on a continuous basis.
 Main functions include resource production (such as fish, timber or cereals), waste assimilation (such as CO2 absorption or sewage decomposition) and life support services (such as UV protection, biodiversity, water cleansing or climate stability).

 Global overshoot occurs when humanity’s demand on nature exceeds the biosphere’s supply, or regenerative capacity.
 Such overshoot leads to a depletion of Earth’s life supporting natural capital and a buildup of waste.
 At the global level, ecological deficit and overshoot are the same, since there is no net-import of resources to the planet.
-Local overshoot occurs when a local ecosystem is exploited more rapidly than it can renew itself.
+Local overshoot occurs when a local ecosystem is exploited more rapidly than it can regenerate itself.